Master of Arts in East-West Studies

-Students begin by deepening their knowledge of comparative studies and mastering major theories in East-West studies in their core courses.
-Each student selects one of the four specific tracks above in which to further his/her research and then applies these skills on an international level by participating in one of our collaborative internship opportunities in Omaha and in Asia.
+Students begin by deepening their knowledge of comparative studies and mastering major theories in East-West studies in four core courses.
+Each student then selects one of four tracks in which to further his/her research and then applies these skills on an international level by participating in one of our collaborative internship opportunities in Omaha and in Asia.

-Graduates will possess a solid theoretical foundation in East-West studies, strong comparative reasoning and international communication skills reinforced by experience, and a resulting proficiency in multicultural awareness and professional skills with which to use for proactively engaging in eastern-western dialogues, pursue further study or market towards international and domestic employers.
+Graduates will possess a solid theoretical foundation in East-West studies, strong comparative reasoning and international communication skills reinforced by experience, and a resulting proficiency in multicultural awareness and professionalism with which to use proactively for engaging in eastern-western dialogues, pursuing further study or marketing towards international and domestic employers.

 Type of Degree: Master's of Arts (MA) in East-West Studies

 Duration: Two years, full-time (full-time graduate students are defined as those who take at least 8 credit hours per semester; prospective students looking to take fewer than 8 credits per semester should contact us for more information)